The Gromov width of Bott-Samelson varieties: Introduction

+\begin{remark} Lower bounds of Seshadri constants can be derived also by embedding methods (see e.g.~\cite{ito}).
+This will be addressed in a forthcoming work. \end{remark}

+We conclude our work by further relating our results on Gromov widths to previous ones.
 In Section~\ref{sec:toric-BS}, we consider the polarized Bott-Samelson varieties which can be degenerated into polarized Bott (toric) manifolds.
 These toric degenerations (and their underlying combinatorics) were thoroughly studied in~\cite{GK,Pas,HY}.
-The Gromov-widths of polarized generalized Bott-manifolds are computed in~\cite{HLS}.\footnote{As a side result, we prove that the Gromov-widths of generalized Bott-manifolds can be expressed as the symplectic areas of minimal curves of these manifolds (Proposition~\ref{prop:bott-case-reformul}.)} These results combined altogether enable us to get that the Gromov-width of the Bott-Samelson varieties under consideration equals the symplectic area of a line (Corollary~\ref{cor:caseline}), which is quite peculiar to the present situation as Example~\ref{exple} shows.
+The Gromov widths of polarized generalized Bott manifolds are computed in~\cite{HLS}\footnote{As a side result, we prove that the Gromov widths of generalized Bott manifolds can be expressed as the symplectic areas of minimal curves of these manifolds (Proposition~\ref{prop:bott-case-reformul}).}.
+These results combined altogether enable us to recover Corollary~\ref{cor:main} in this very setting (Corollary~\ref{cor:caseline}); in particular, we get that the Gromov width of the Bott-Samelson varieties under consideration equals the symplectic area of a line.
+This method can not be applied further to any Bott-Samelson variety to recover fully Corollary~\ref{cor:main} as Example~\ref{exple} shows.